 It doesn’t really matter if you have medium or longer curly hair, my experience is that haircuts for naturally curly hair must have short layers.

 I’ve had stylists TRY to give me short layers but I still got long layers.

-My stylist up in Rapid City sent me with these instructions for the next person who cuts my hair and I plan on quoting her exactly as follows:
+I wish I would have captured my curly hair layers before and after when I first had my hair cut properly.
+Through a quick Google search, you’ll see for yourself the difference short layers make.
+My stylist up in Rapid City sent me these instructions for the next person who cuts my hair and I plan on quoting her exactly as follows:

-If you look at the photo above (the non-trangular head hair one) you’ll see that I have short layers.
+If you look at the top photo (the non-triangular hair one) you’ll see that I have short layers.
 This is really what you want if you want to have long curly hair and be able to wear it down.

 *UPDATE #1* I had a stylist in Fort Walton Beach, FL who did an amazing job of cutting my hair.
 She cut it dry and have me the short layers I need.
 She also said someone with naturally curly hair should NEVER have their hair thinned with thinning sheers.